 When planning an accessible trail, user experience must be the first consideration.
-All Persons Trails offer various visitor experiences, for example, landscapes, unique features, viewpoints and multi-sensory elements.
+All Persons Trails provide opportunities for all visitors to experience the trail and access landscapes, unique features, viewpoints and multi-sensory elements.

 Jump to section